 Many scientists have attempted to decipher the mysteries surrounding the fear of public speaking.
 For example, historians purport glossophobia may have deeply ingrained biological imprints.
 Historically, outlaws were punished and shamed in front of large audiences.
 Henceforth, from an evolutionary standpoint, standing before an audience signals transgression.

 Other scientists identify a myriad of internal and external fears that may trigger stage fright.
-Inner qualms characterize the trait component of glossophobia and represent those who experience long-term acute public speaking anxiety resulting from fear of embarrassment and self-doubts among others.
+Inner qualms characterize the trait component of glossophobia and represent those who experience long-term acute public speaking anxiety resulting from fear of embarrassment and self-doubt, among others.

 The state component of glossophobia represents the anxiety that arises with the intricacies of the audience and speech events.
 For example, a bigger crowd can spell higher levels of panic.
 I encounter this phenomenon firsthand on a very regular basis.
 Stepping into a room full of eight-year-olds differs greatly from when I speak internationally in front of professional adults, most of whom have much greater credentials than me.
 Knowing they might challenge me for a slip of the tongue, or an error of facts, I experience more intense pressure.
 Following are the seven ways to tame your public speaking jitters and share your ideas confidently.

 Much of public speaking anxieties originate from our inner monologues.
 The most effective way to counteract our self-doubts is through positive mental pep talks, or what I call success visualization.
-Scientists agree the best strategy to remove negative thoughts is not to deny or resist them, but with constructive mental chatters.
+Scientists agree that the best way to remove negative thoughts is not to deny or resist them, but with constructive mental chatters.

 Before your next presentation, find a quiet place free of distractions, try to create images of the speech being a complete success.
-For instance, you can visualize yourself sharing your ideas with confidence, the attendees cheering, the equipments working properly, etc. Remember, the audience is rooting for you, therefore visualize success.
+For instance, you can visualize yourself sharing your ideas with confidence, the attendees cheering, equipment working properly, etc. Remember, the audience is rooting for you, therefore visualize success.

-The well-meaning advice: “Practice makes perfect,” may make you wonder why your repeated practice has never born fruit.
+The well-meaning advice: “Practice makes perfect,” may make you wonder why your repeated practice has never borne fruit.
 In their bestselling book Peak: How all of Us Can Achieve Extraordinary Things, Anders Ericsson and Robert Pool showed that naïve practice, because it’s repetitive and unfocused, is ineffective.
-Swimming for five hours a day, six days a week won’t take you to the Olympics.
+Swimming for five hours a day, six days a week, won’t take you to the Olympics.
 You need to practice purposefully.
 Purposeful practice allows you to focus on one skill at a time, giving you the opportunity to track your progress.
 Therefore, for your effort to combat stage fright to be fruitful, you must be deliberate in the way you practice.

-We experience the same physiological changes whether excited or stressed.
+We experience the same physiological changes, whether excited or stressed.
 Our adrenal glands release epinephrine, norepinephrine, and cortisol, which are the flight or fight chemicals.
 From a physiological standpoint, being enthused or afraid is identical.
 Therefore, you can harness the energy your body releases from stage fright to psyche yourself for the presentation.
 How?

 By tricking your subconscious mind with positive, verbal affirmations such as “I’m excited!”
-Our subconscious is impersonal, it doesn’t rationalize, and can’t tell the truth from a lie.
+Our subconscious is impersonal.
+It doesn’t rationalize and can’t tell the truth from a lie.
 Regardless of whether you are afraid, your powerful autosuggestions will sink into your subconscious mind and manifest in the way you think, feel, and act.
-You should never tell yourself “Don’t be afraid!”
+You should never tell yourself, “Don’t be afraid!”
 Well, I mean always tell yourself: “I’m excited and ready to rock the stage!”

-You may wonder, “Why is Action a step to help overcome stage fright?”
+You may wonder, “Why is action a step to help overcome stage fright?”
 Many attend training or read articles and expect to get their desired outcomes right away.
 Unfortunately, no achievement can be obtained without an action plan.
-I usually require that participants leaving my workshops to devise a game plan they will follow to reach their goals.
+I usually require that participants leaving my workshops devise a game plan they will follow to reach their goals.